Tech Duel

 Question 1 of 5

-Common questions about Cursor vs Firebase
+Common questions about Supabase vs Firebase

 What is the real difference between Supabase and Firebase in 2026?